Development EnvironmentSetting Up a Computer for Rails-based Web Development

 1. Unix-Like Environment and Terminal App

 Windows As Windows is not a Unix-based OS, we will use the Windows Subsystem for Linux (WSL) to provide an Ubuntu Linux environment (which is Unix-like).
 Microsoft also provides a Windows Terminal app that can be used with WSL.
-We broke out the steps required to set up WSL and the Windows Terminal into this separate demo.
-You should complete the steps in that demo before going on to the rest of this step.

 When you launch the Ubuntu terminal, by default you are in the Linux home directory (~/) which is not part of the traditional Windows file system.
 Using the Linux file system offers many performance benefits over accessing files from a Windows directory in a Linux shell or process.
 However, wiping out your Linux installation will permanently delete all files in the Linux file system, and they won’t be tracked by any file backup programs for Windows.
 Therefore, if you want to back up your work for this class, I suggest making private Github repos (which are free to students) for all your individual assignments.